kmotoko/server-guideline/README.md

 UPDATE mysql.user SET user=<newrootname> WHERE user='root';
 FLUSH PRIVILEGES;
 ```

+### InSpec Checks
+You can ignore the following InSpec tests:
+1) /etc/mysql/my.cnf should not be readable by others --> If you take the permission from others, mysql daemon won't be able to read the config as well.
+Do not do it.
+2) /var/log//mysql.log should be owned by "mysql" and File /var/log//mysql.log should be grouped into "adm" --> Log folder location in our setup is different and both the owner and the group belongs to `mysql` by mysql defaults.

 ## Determine and disable running services
 Check network services: `sudo ss -atpu`.
 Check system services and daemons: `sudo systemctl list-units --all`